pruthviraj-desale/PasswordManager/README.md

 ## Usage

 To run the password manager, navigate to the directory where your script is located and use the following command:
+The first time you run the add command, you will also be provided a key that you need with the other master password that is hard coded in the python file(12345), to later on access your passwords, delete them or update them.

 ```bash
 python password_manager.py <command> [--options]